Argumentation-LLC/howto/main_menu.md

 ---
 title: Main Menu
 layout: default
-nav_order: 8
+nav_order: 9
 ---

 # Main Menu Commands

 The main menu button is three horizontal lines in the upper left-hand corner of Argumentation.
+To open it, click on it with your mouse or move your tab focus to it and then press enter.
+Once it's open, you can click on elements in it with your mouse or navigate to them with the Tab key.

 ## New Map